lithammer/NeavUI/README.md

 ## Credits
 - ballagarba for updated this UI.
-- Neav for creating this wonderful UI.
+- Neav for creating this UI.

 ## Screenshots